andreaflether/bookmarkd/README.md

 You can also pin a folder.
 They will always appear first in the index page.
 ### 👩‍💻  Sign up via Bookmarkd or Twitter
 It is possible to create an account on the site or log in via Twitter.
-### 🔒 Private bookmarks
-Only you have access to your folders/bookmarked tweets.

 ## Technology
 * Ruby 2.5.5